How is chronic low back pain treated?

 3. Pain relief depends on the brain.

-The Aivo Program provides you with the only science-based app for ongoing back pain management that continuously adapts to your symptoms, personality, and your pain relief goals.
+The Aivo Program provides you with the only science-based pain management program for chronic low back pain that continuously adapts to your symptoms, personality, and your pain relief goals.
 We’ll go much deeper into these in the following posts, so stay tuned and also visit our website to learn more!

 Remember always that you are not your pain.